COVID-19 vaccine ingredients explained

 Many ingredients found in vaccines are also commonly found in some processed foods, and are used to preserve the vaccine and ensure that it works properly.
 Other ingredients you would find in a vaccine can also be found naturally in the human body, such as salt.
 The main ingredient in all vaccines is water.

 Active vaccine ingredients are usually present in very small quantities.
-Each dose of the University of Oxford/AstraZeneca vaccine is 0.5 milliliters, and each dose of the Pfizer/BioNTech vaccine is 0.3 millitres.
+Each dose of the University of Oxford/AstraZeneca vaccine is 0.5 millilitres, and each dose of the Pfizer/BioNTech vaccine is 0.3 millilitres.
 The active ingredients in these vaccines amount to just a few thousandths of a gram.

 Are vaccine ingredients harmful?

 Although many of the ingredients would be harmful in large quantities (even salt is harmful if you consume a lot), they are present in vaccines in such minute quantities that they do not cause any harm to the human body.

 There is no formaldehyde, aluminium or thimerosal in either the Oxford/AstraZeneca vaccine or the Pfizer vaccine.
 There is also no egg used.

 What are the ingredients of the Pfizer vaccine?